AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 * Splunk
 * Sumo Logic

-Log forwarding is configured in a self-service manner by declaring a configuration in Git, and deploying it via the Cloud Manager Configuration Pipeline.
+Log forwarding is configured in a self-service manner by declaring a configuration in Git, and deploying it via the Cloud Manager Configuration Pipeline to dev, stage, and production environment types in production (non-sandbox) programs.

 Note that the network bandwidth associated with logs sent to the logging destination are considered part of your organization's Network I/O usage.